rstyczynski/pmaker/README.md

 localhost ansible_connection=local

 [dev_jump]
-pmaker-test-1 ansible_user=pmaker
+pmaker-test-1 ansible_user=pmaker public_ip=132.168.0.1

 [dev]
 pmaker-test-2 ansible_user=pmaker

 [sit_jump]
-pmaker-test-1 ansible_user=pmaker
+pmaker-test-1 ansible_user=pmaker public_ip=132.168.0.1

 [sit]
 pmaker-test-3 ansible_user=pmaker
 pmaker-test-4 ansible_user=pmaker

 [uat_jump]
-pmaker-test-1 ansible_user=pmaker
+pmaker-test-1 ansible_user=pmaker public_ip=132.168.0.1

 [uat]
 pmaker-test-4 ansible_user=pmaker
 ```

+Plese note the public_ip is not regular Ansible field.
+It's added by pmaker to kepp tracke of external public addresses of jump servers.
+It's mainly used for user notification after account creation.

 # Installation

 Pacemaker is an open source project hosted at github.
-To install, one clones the repository using git, defines list of hosts, and runs setup.sh script.
+To install, one clones the repository using git, and runs setup.sh script.

 ```
 sudo yum install -y  git

 git clone https://github.com/rstyczynski/pmaker.git
+./pmaker/setup/setup.sh
 ```

-Now edit inventory file adding your servers.
-Keep dev, sit, uat env names to simplify cfg.
+Initial setup prepares localhost as the ansible controller.
+Please note that after succesful setup you will see pmaker user on the host with sodo rights.
+Pmaker takes /opt/pmaker directory for its private use.

+Having controller ready, you need to configure your whole system.
+Collect list of servers on all your environments, and put this informatino into Ansible inventory file.
+At beginning use sample file, keep dev, sit, uat env names to simplify configuration, and just replace hostnames.
 Once completed you may create sample team of alice, bob, carmen, and derek.
 Please remember to keep pmaker as connection user.

 ```
 vi data/sample.inventory.cfg